kiera251197/Vouch/README.md

 ## Features and Functionality

-Users are greeted with a login/sign-up screen, after which a guided, multi-step profile setup wizard walks them through choosing a role (**Single** or **Matchmaker**), entering their details, uploading a profile photo and gallery (via Cloudinary), and either generating or claiming a 5-digit link code to connect the two accounts together.
+Users are greeted with a login/sign up screen, after which a guided, multi step profile setup walks them through choosing a role (**Single** or **Matchmaker**), entering their details, uploading a profile photo and gallery (via Cloudinary) and either generating or claiming a 5 digit link code to connect the two accounts together.

-Once linked, **Singles** land on a dashboard showing their own profile, their Matchmaker's profile, live stats on pending and waiting vouches, their most recent vouch with full candidate details, and a scrollable vouch history table with status tags and hover tooltips showing their Matchmaker's notes.
+Once linked, **Singles** land on a dashboard showing their own profile, their Matchmaker's profile, live stats on pending and waiting vouches, their most recent vouch with full candidate details and a scrollable vouch history table with status tags and hover tooltips showing their Matchmaker's notes.
 They can browse curated candidates in a modal and request a vouch directly.

-**Matchmakers** get a parallel dashboard: their linked Single's profile, their own profile, stats on vouches awaiting review and total vetoes, and a candidate review panel where they can browse a candidate's full profile, leave a message for their Single, and either **Vouch** or **Veto** — all logged to the vouch history table visible on both dashboards.
+**Matchmakers** get a parallel dashboard, their linked Single's profile, their own profile, stats on vouches awaiting review and total vetoes and a candidate review panel where they can browse a candidate's full profile, leave a message for their Single and either **Vouch** or **Veto** all logged to the vouch history table visible on both dashboards.

 ---